jplps/dot-files/README.md

 People tend to backup & also share their dot-files so others can boot-strap their own applications using those configuration files.
 Please refer to https://dotfiles.github.io/ and build your own!

+## Bash

+When the shell is executed, there are initialization files it reads which help to setup an environment for itself, and the system user, that are predefined - and customized - functions, variables, aliases and so on.

+One can store aliases that will be executed in the .bash_aliases, and, in this case, a .profile file because there isn't a ~/.bash_profile or ~/.bash_login.

 ### .bash_aliases

+Global bash (terminal, or cli - command line interface) aliases files.

+### .profile

-Global bash (terminal, or cli - command line interface) configurations aliases.
-Contains aliases, git tools and a prompt-export to show things differently.
+Contains git parsers to gather data from  and a prompt-export to show things differently.

+## Git

 ### .gitconfig